New to Zoom? Take a look at Videos and On-Demand Training Sessions

 Tips from Zoom

 Virtual Waiting Room Turned on by Default

-Going forward, the virtual waiting room feature will be automatically turned on by default.
-The Waiting Room is just like it sounds: It’s a virtual staging area that prevents people from joining a meeting until the host is ready.
+The virtual waiting room feature will be automatically turned on by default.
+The Waiting Room is just like it sounds: it’s a virtual staging area that prevents people from joining a meeting until the host is ready.

-How do I admit participants into my meeting?
+How do I admit participants to my meeting?

-It’s simple.
-As the host, once you’ve joined, you’ll begin to see the number of participants in your waiting room within the Manage Participants icon.
-Select Manage Participants to view the full list of participants, then, you’ll have the option to admit individually by selecting the blue Admit button or all at once with the Admit All option on the top right-hand side of your screen.
+Once you’ve joined as the host, you’ll begin to see the number of participants in your waiting room within the Manage Participants icon.
+Select Manage Participants to view the full list of participants, and then you’ll have the option to admit individually by selecting the blue Admit button or all at once with the Admit All option on the top right-hand side of your screen.
 For step-by-step instructions, please watch this 2-minute video.